Lagazuoi – 5 Torri – Giau Pass

 The Lagazuoi (Fanis Group) consists of two distinct clearly reliefs, called Piccolo Lagazuoi (2,778 m above sea level) and Grande Lagazuoi (2,835 m).
-During the World War I,between 1915 and 1917, Lagazuoi was the scene of bloody clashes between Italian troops and Austro-Hungarian Army,who built complex networks of tunnels dug inside the Piccolo Lagazuoi to attack opposing positions with the mine warfare approach.
+During the First World War, between 1915 and 1917, Lagazuoi was the scene of bloody clashes between Italian troops and Austro-Hungarian Army,, who built complex networks of tunnels dug inside the Piccolo Lagazuoi to attack opposing positions with the mine warfare approach.

 Recognisable for their particular spur formation, the 5 Torri (Nuvolau group) are among the most famous places in the Alps for climbing.
 Born in the late 1800s thanks to the great local climbers Angelo Dibona and Giuseppe Dimai,who opened the first climbing routes, its walls saw the rise of the historic rocking group “Squirrels”, the oldest club of non-professional climbers in Italy.
 Today it has become one of the largest natural climbing gyms in Europe:300 routes, from 3rd grade to 8b, from single pitch to multi-pitch both classic and sporty.